Tonkatsu | Japanese Food Guide

 Tonkatsu was invented in the late 19th century and it became a very popular dish in Japan.
-This Japanese version of the German schnitzel was inspired by the Western food boom in the late 19th century that happened due to Japan opening up its borders to foreigners after a very long period of isolation.
+This Japanese version of the German schnitzel was inspired by a Western food boom in the late 19th century.
+The trend happened due to Japan opening up its borders to foreigners after a very long period of isolation.

-Tonkatsu is a one or two-centimeter-wide pork cutlet that is breaded and fried, cut into bite-sized pieces, and usually served with julienned cabbage.
-It can be made with both lean pork fillet and pork loin, usually adding salt and pepper to the meat and dipping it in a mixture of flour, beaten eggs, and panko (Japanese bread flakes) before frying.
+Tonkatsu is a one or two-centimeter-wide pork cutlet that is breaded and fried.
+It is cut into bite-sized pieces, and usually served with julienned cabbage.
+The dish can be made with both lean pork fillet and pork loin, usually adding salt and pepper to the meat.
+Then dipping it in a mixture of flour, beaten eggs, and panko (Japanese bread flakes) before frying.

 Tonkatsu can be eaten in various ways, the set menu style is only one of those variations.
 Another interesting variation is one of the best examples of Western-style food with a very strong Japanese influence, ‘katsu sando’, a sandwich with tonkatsu in between.
 If you want to eat a hearty lunch or dinner that will keep you going for a long time, tonkatsu over Japanese curry (katsukarē) is a good choice.
 One more popular way to eat tonkatsu is katsudon, tonkatsu served with egg and onion over rice.

 The quality of tonkatsu can vary greatly between shops.
 If you get a tonkatsu dish from a convenience store or a cheap chain restaurant your experience might be a bit underwhelming.
 The very best tonkatsu is usually to be had in small, local restaurants.
 They have perfected their food for decades or even longer.
 One of the best tonkatsu restaurants can be found in Kagurazaka.
 It is called Agezuki and there is usually a line, but trust us when we say it is worth the wait.